simutool/.github/profile/README.md

 In this document (and github organization) we present an overview of the problem and the soltuon we developed, as well as an archive of the software we built.

-__If you are looking for the discussion on system design__, you can skip firectly to [Scaling the Architecture](https://github.com/simutool#scaling-the-architecture).

 ## Achievements